-- Obtain several copies of the protection order.
+- Make several copies of the restraining order as soon as possible.

 - Give a copy to the security guard or person at the front desk where you live and/or work along with a photo of the abuser.

-Note: A protection order is not a guarantee of your safety.
-Ongoing safety planning is important after receiving the order.
-Many batterers obey protection orders, but some do not, and it is important to build on the things you have already been doing to keep yourself safe.
-For suggestions on staying safe, visit our Staying Safe page.
-Advocates at local resource centers can assist you in designing a safety plan and can provide other forms of support.
-To find an advocate in your area please visit our CO Advocates and Shelters page.
-Remember that if the abuser violates the order in any way, you can report the violation to your local law enforcement, and s/he may be arrested.
+You may also wish to make a safety plan.
+People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
+Many abusers obey restraining orders, but some do not, and it is important to build on the things you have already been doing to keep yourself safe.
+Click on the following link for suggestions on Safety Tips.
+Also, advocates at local domestic violence organizations can assist you in designing a safety plan and can provide other forms of support.
+To find a shelter or advocate in your area please visit the RI Advocates and Shelters page.